 The Data Provider starts to collect the requested data based on the result.

-Editor’s Note: It is FFS if step 2 is done in another place like in NWDAF or UDM.
+NOTE 1: If step 2 is done in another place like in NWDAF or UDM, the details are not addressed in this solution.

-Editor’s Note: It is FFS when UDM itself is data provider.
+NOTE 2: When UDM itself is data provider, the details are not addressed in this solution.

 7.2.2.2 User Consent Format

 The UDM maintains the following parameters for user consent for services provided by NWDAF: